simonwu53/NetCalib-Lidar-Camera-Auto-calibration/README.md

 ## NetCalib: A Novel Approach for LiDAR-Camera Auto-calibration Based on Deep Learning

-This work is published as a paper in icpr 2020.
+This work is submitted as a paper in icpr 2020.

 <img src="assets/Auto-Calibration-Figure.png" width="1600" alt="Train_Accuracy">